microsoft/industry/fsi/docs/fsiAOAI.md

 1. It is recommended to deploy Azure Open AI using a private endpoint, and not expose the service over the public internet.
 This is enforced by the Azure Policy "Cognitive Services accounts should disable public network access" documented in this section [Azure Open AI - Private Endpoint](./fsiPolicies.md#azure-open-ai---private-endpoint).
 2. It is also recommended to enable Azure RBAC for Azure Open AI, so both the level of access, and what type of access is granted to the service can be controlled centrally.
 This is enforced by the Azure Policy "Configure Cognitive Services accounts to disable local authentication methods".
 3. Lastly, it is recommended to use a customer-managed key to encrypt the data, hence an Azure Key Vault is required, as well as several additional Azure policies to ensure the correct configuration of the Key Vault.
 This is enforced by the Azure Policy "Cognitive Services accounts should enable data encryption with a customer-managed key".

+## Deploy for PoC and testing purposes

+Although the reference implementation is tailored for the FSI industry, it can be used by any organization that requires a secure and compliant deployment of Azure Open AI.
+The reference implementation is designed to be deployed in a single Azure region, in a subscription where the virtual network with a dedicated subnet has been created upfront, to be used for the Private Endpoint.
+However, you can toggle any of the options to deploy the Azure Open AI instance(s) to the regions of your choice, and where capacity exists for the respective model deployments, while honoring the connectivity and networking requirements of the organization.
+For PoC and testing, you may want to quickly validate a use-case without requiring private connectivity, or monitoring enabled, and the reference implementation provides the flexibility to enable or disable these features as needed.

 ## Architecture and scale-out considerations